FREQUENTLY ASKED QUESTIONS

 The number of mandatory inspections depends on a number of factors, such as the State the proposed building work will take place, along with the type of building work.

-The cost of mandatory inspections are covered by the home buyer – this is typically included as part of the building costs, however it can vary depending on the Building Contract particulars.
+The cost of mandatory inspections are covered by the home owner or buyer – this is typically included as part of the building costs, however it can vary depending on the Building Contract particulars.
+We suggest speaking with your builder and confirming if they are included or if they are to be paid in addition to the fixed price sum.

 Your first inspection can be booked in once your building permit has been approved and the works are ready for the inspection.